McMaster-Baby-Lab/handbook/pages/research/researchData.md

 ### How to Name Files
 Data file naming convention: Participant_Session_fileType
-- Participant # should be digits, matching the record on Participant tracking sheet
+- Participant # should be digits, matching the record on the Participant tracking sheet
 - Session # is used for multi-session studies (studies run multiple times on different days)
-	- fileType represent the type of file such as:
+	- fileType represents the type of file such as:
 		- Pavlovia
 		- Zoom
 		- Coding
 		- Questionnaire
 - For example, 3_1_zoom.avi means this is the recording for participant #3's first session
-- No participants' name or other identifiable information should be used for file names.
+- No participants' names or other identifying information should be used for file names.
 Identifiable information can only be stored in Participant tracking sheets.